Subdivisions of Ivory Coast

 Ivory Coast (Côte d'Ivoire) is a relatively decentralised state.
 The country divided into 14 districts, of which two are cities organised as autonomous districts.
-The 12 non-autonomous districts are subdivided into 31 second-level regions.
-The autonomous districts and the regions are divided into 108 third-level departments.
+The other 12 districts are subdivided into 31 second-level regions.
+The autonomous districts and the regions are divided into 111 third-level departments.
 The departments are divided into 510 fourth-level sub-prefectures.
 Sub-prefectures contain villages and, in some instances, several villages are combined into fifth-level communes.
 There are 197 communes.

 History

 Independent Ivory Coast was first divided into administrative subdivisions in 1961, when four departments were created.
 In 1963, two additional departments were created, and in 1969, the six departments were reorganised into 24.
 Over the years, the departments continued to divide as the population grew until there were 50 by 1995.

 In 1997, a comprehensive system of multiple administrative levels was created for the first time.
 Sixteen regions were created as new first-level subdivisions; each region contained two or more departments, which became the second-level administrative subdivisions.
 In 2000, three more regions were created.

 By 2011, there were 90 second-level departments within the 19 first-level regions of Ivory Coast.

 In 1978, 28 communes had been created, and many more were created in the years following.
 However, the communes were not organised as a systematic administrative level covering all portions of the country until 1997, when they became the national third-level subdivisions.
 By 2011, the departments were divided into over 1300 communes.